 So, when people talk about breast cancer risks and breast cysts, they are talking about the cyst as a diagnostic side effect really.

-If a cyst is not simple and homogeneous, but seems to have various complications or complexities, then there is a risk that malignant breast cancer may be the cause of these complexities.
+If a cyst is not simple and homogeneous, (a complex cyst) but seems to have various complications or complexities, then there is a risk that malignant breast cancer may be the cause of these complexities.
 Breast cancer can impose biological and cellular changes in the functioning of the breast ducts.

 A breast cyst will either be discovered clinically or by breast self-examination as a ‘movable nipple lump‘.
 At other times, a cyst may show up on a screening mammogram, but mostly they are seen on ultrasound scans.

 A mammographic image of a breast cyst can not reliably distinguish between a solid mass and a breast cyst.
 Indeed breast cancer is much more likely with the presence of a solid mass.
 Often, doctors in both case scenarios will refer a mass for an ultrasound.

 Sonograms (ultrasound scans) are very useful at distinguishing between solid and liquid elements and a ‘simple breast cyst’.
 A simple cyst of the breast has a uniform oval shape, with thin smooth walls and a homogeneous fluid filling.

 A radiologist can, with the benefit of ultrasound, get a pretty clear picture of the benign nature of a breast cyst.
 If there are really curious features or evidence of solid particles or nodules, then a biopsy will likely be necessary, usually by fine-needle aspiration.

 Are there different types of classes of breast cysts?

 At various times, different researchers have tried to propose various classification systems for breast cysts.